jo11223/FoodDelivery/README.md

 # FoodDelivery
-This project is a comprehensive web application designed to connect freelancers with companies looking for skilled professionals.
-It provides functionality for both user groups to register, manage their profiles, and interact with the platform efficiently.
-The system is built using Node.js, Express, and MongoDB for the backend.
+This project is a comprehensive web application that connects customers with local restaurants, allowing them to browse menus, place orders, and track deliveries in real time.
+It features secure user authentication, restaurant management tools, and an intuitive order-tracking interface for a seamless food ordering experience.